 1. Complete Your Application & Constitution

-Students interested in forming an organization should meet informally several times to ascertain whether or not there is sufficient interest to justify its existence and to make tentative plans.
+Students interested in forming an organization should meet to ascertain whether or not there is sufficient interest to justify its existence and to make tentative plans.
 Representatives of the proposed organization should contact Student Leadership & Organizations and the co-chairs of the Appropriations and Charter Committee at this stage for assistance in creating a constitution and initiating the recognition process.

 2. Receive Approval from the Apps & Charters